fncokg/pandoc-tex-numbering/README.md

 # Installation

 First, install `pandoc` and `python3` if you haven't.
+Then you can install the filter via one of the following methods:

+## From PyPI (Recommended)

-`pandoc-tex-numbering` can be installed via `pip`:
+In Python>=3.8 `pandoc-tex-numbering` can be installed via `pip`:

 ```bash
 pip install pandoc-tex-numbering
 ```

+## From Source

-You can also download the source code manually and put it in the same directory as your source file.
+**Only in case you want to use the filter with a lower version of Python (under 3.8)**, you can download the source code (i.e. all files under `src/pandoc_tex_numbering`) manually and put it in the same directory as your source file.
 In this case, when using the filter, you should specify the filter file via `-F pandoc-tex-numbering.py` instead of `-F pandoc-tex-numbering`.

 # Quick Start